- 1 At a glance

 At a glance

 We've compiled a massive table comparing every watch.
-You can also look at it on Google Docs.
+It's also available as a spreadsheet file.

 |Company||Watch||Processor||Screen size||Resolution||Battery||Screen shape||Water resistance||Speaker||Wi-Fi||NFC||LTE||GPS||Heart sensor||Release date||Price range|